deficollective/defiscan/src/content/protocols/ccip.md

 CCIP is a cross-chain protocol that allows any smart contract protocol to use a multi-purpose bridge to transfer messages and tokens from one blockchain to another.

-This report only covers scanned permissions and the owners of these permission of the cross-chain communication infrastructure between Ethereum Mainnet and Arbitrum based on smart contract analysis.
+This report only covers scanned permissions and the owners of these permissions of the cross-chain communication infrastructure between Ethereum Mainnet and Arbitrum based on smart contract analysis.
 The code of the oracle networks and centralization vectors thereof are not part of the scope.

 # Protocol Analysis